mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

-A constant definition can be added to a pointer as below
+A constant qualifier can be added to a pointer in different ways: